L-Ayim/Deformer-Dawn-of-Deformation/README.md

 ### Gameplay

-- Press **R** to recall your boomerang early if it's already flying.
+- Press the shoot button again to recall your boomerang early if it's already flying.